nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/webrtc/README.md

 APIs.
 WebRTC in the current scope refers to the W3C Specifications (Specs) published under the [Web Real-Time Communications Working Group], for use by a Web Application and provided by a User Agent (in this case Chrome).
-C++, Java or other native APIs can be derived from these ECMAScript-based Specs, and are beyond the scope of this document and test cases.
+C++, Java or other built-in APIs can be derived from these ECMAScript-based Specs, and are beyond the scope of this document and test cases.
 Some popular Specifications under the WebRTC umbrella are: